Macho0x/KIT-LANG-BEST-PRACTISES/README.md

-# Kit Lang Trading Bot — Documentation Architecture
+# Kit Lang Trading Bot — Documentation Architecture (Kit Lang version 2026.4.24)

 This project uses a **three-layer documentation system** designed for both human developers and AI agents.
 Each document has a distinct role, and together they ensure correct, safe, and maintainable code.